 - Omega-3 fatty acids: Reduce inflammation and support brain health.

-Ultimately, employing a nutrition plan that includes a well-balanced and diverse diet from various whole foods, like medical nutrition in Silver Spring, MD from Atlantis Medical Wellness Center, can be one of the best healing strategies.
+Ultimately, employing a nutrition plan that includes a well-balanced and diverse diet from various whole foods, can be one of the best healing strategies.
 Supplements may be beneficial to add to a nutrition plan along with meals and snacks.
 Meeting with a nutritional counselor can help you determine which foods are best to speed your recovery and which supplements can safely fit into your nutrition plan.

 Consult with a nutritional counselor as soon as possible after an injury to have an evaluation.
 If you’ve been injured in an accident and are filling a personal injury lawsuit, make sure to let both your counselor and your personal injury attorney know about the circumstances so they can coordinate their efforts.